 Thanks for taking the time to hear me out on [insert date].
 I’m really excited about the potential of working together.

-Let me know when you have some time to chat and I can answer any questions you have.
+Let me know when you have some time to chat and I can answer any questions you both have.

-Use case: After meeting at a trade show, networking event or conference
+Use case: after meeting at a trade show, networking event or conference

 7. Email subject line: Following up from [insert event name] – here’s the information I promised!